Mattiamoma/BroadcastServer/README.md

 - **Broadcast Messaging**: Messages received from one client are sent to all other connected clients.

+- **Private Messaging**: Clients can send direct messages to specific clients securely.

 - **Encryption**:
     - **Asymmetric Encryption** is used for securely sharing the symmetric key and initialization vector (IV) between the server and each client.
     - **Symmetric Encryption** is used for encrypting messages during communication.

+- **Commands Management**: Supports various commands for enhanced client-server interaction.

 - **Error Handling**: Manages unexpected client behavior and invalid messages.